 Dr. Rosen served as the UMBC Psychology Department’s Associate Program Director, and Director of the MPS: Industrial/Organizational Psychology Program from 2008 until 2016.
 His previous experience includes serving on the faculty of the Management Department, and served as the Director of the Program in Organizational Behavior and Development at The George Washington University School of Business.
 Dr. Rosen instructed graduate level courses in the MBA, Project Management (distance and classroom formats) Management Information Systems, and the Executive Management Information Systems Programs.

 Dr. Rosen holds a doctorate degree in Industrial/Organizational Psychology, and has over 30 years management consulting, contracting and research experience, including service at US Postal Service Headquarters and the US Office of Personnel Management Headquarters.
-He completed international executive development assignments in Romania, Egypt and Albania and has presented management workshops for visiting international executives in Washington, DC.
+He completed international executive development assignments in Romania, Egypt and Albania and continues to present management development workshops for visiting international executives in Washington, DC.
 Dr. Rosen also presents lectures and shares research at professional conferences, both in the US and abroad.
 He continues his work as the Principal Consultant of his own firm.
 In 2016, Dr. Rosen was recognized for his contributions to the field throughout his career by the Personnel Testing Council of Metropolitan Washington, receiving its Distinguished Service Award.

 Dr. Kayo Sady is a Consultant at DCI Consulting Group, a risk management human resources consulting firm, and has been teaching for UMBC-Shady Grove since 2012.
 Dr. Sady’s primary areas of expertise are job analysis, employee selection system validation, quantitative analysis, and research methods.
 He has managed projects devoted to the development and validation of human resource tools ranging from résumé reviews to competency models and has successfully designed, validated, and implemented various multiple-hurdle selection systems using combinations of criterion, content, and synthetic validation strategies.
 Dr. Sady has also served central roles in projects focused on evaluating the litigation risk of human resource selection and promotion systems through computation, documentation, and summarization of relevant quantitative adverse impact analyses.